Myths Debunked, History Examined, And Lessons Learned Upon The 150th Anniversary Of The Great Chicago Fire

 CHICAGO (CBS) — This week marks the 150th anniversary of the city’s signature disaster.

 The Great Chicago Fire began on Sunday, Oct.
-8, 1871 on what we would now call the city’s Near West Side.
-Over two days, it jumped the South Branch of the Chicago River, destroyed the downtown area, and jumped the Main Branch of the Chicago River – not stopping until it reached Fullerton Avenue.READ MORE: Police And Fire Crews Called For Possible Gunshot Victim Near Lincoln Park Apartment Building, Fire Then Breaks Out In Same Building
+8, 1871, on what we would now call the city’s Near West Side.
+Over two days, it jumped the South Branch of the Chicago River, destroyed the downtown area, and jumped the Main Branch of the Chicago River – not stopping until it reached Fullerton Avenue.READ MORE: Crane Collapse At CTA Bryn Mawr Station Halts Trains, Damages Power Lines; Building Evacuated

 On Monday, CBS 2’s Jim Williams examined the lessons we might learn as it tries to recover from the COVID-19 pandemic.